wojtekcz/MetalCNNWeights/README.md

 biases  = sess.graph.get_tensor_by_name('final_training_ops/biases/final_biases:0' ).eval()
 ```

-This will generate in the output_doggy folder two new files (`bias_final_training_ops.dat` and `weights_final_training_ops.dat`), along with all the previous layers’ weights and biases dat files.
+This will generate in the `output_doggy` folder two new files (`bias_final_training_ops.dat` and `weights_final_training_ops.dat`), along with all the previous layers’ weights and biases dat files.

-### How did I get the right tensor name for the retrained model?
+#### *How did I get the right tensor name for the retrained model?
-I used the following code to generate the original Inception v3 and the retrained models' graphs to be visualized by TensorBoard:
+I used the following code to generate the original Inception v3 model and the retrained model's graphs to be visualized by TensorBoard:
 ```
 import os
 import os.path